 The 2021 SEAL Environmental Journalism Awards were chaired by Hala Kilani, Senior Communications Officer for Climate Action Network International.
 Ms. Kilani’s previous work included serving as a Public Engagement Director at the United Nations Framework Convention on Climate Change during the 18th Session of Parties (COP18) and the Meeting of Parties (CMP8) to the Kyoto Protocol, and she served as the Poverty, Equity and Gender Program Coordinator at the International Union for the Conservation of Nature.
 Prior to shifting her work to focus on the environment, Ms. Kilani worked as a journalist herself, and her reporting on the Arab Spring was featured in The Guardian.

 Winners were selected based on a panel review of each journalist’s work, data-driven analysis of the impact and reach of their articles, and consideration for writers who are bringing fresh perspectives and social relevance to environmental issues.
-In 2020, SEAL Awards continues to emphasize and celebrate the professionals who pioneer new platforms and build partnerships between news outlets and colleagues in the field of environmental journalism.
+Looking back at 2021, SEAL Awards continues to emphasize and celebrate the professionals who pioneer new media platforms and build partnerships between news outlets and colleagues in the field of environmental journalism.